android-coco/litaotao.github.io/files/CFA level 1 错题集.md

 5. assets = liabilities + owner's equity = liabilities + contributed capital + ending retained earnings
 6. assets = liabilities + contributed capital + beginning retained earnings + revenue - expense - dividends

-### Session 6 | R23: Financial Reporting Standards

 1. A core objective of IOSCO is to ensure that markets are fair, efficient, and transparent.
 The other core objectives are to reduce, not eliminate, systematic risk and to protect investors, not all users of financial statements.
-2. qualitative characteristic: basic: relevance and faithful; enhance: comparability, verifiability, timeliness, understandability;
+2. qualitative characteristic:
+   1. basic: relevance and faithful;
+   2. enhance: comparability, verifiability, timeliness, understandability;
 3. financial statement elements measurement base:
    1. historical cost: the amount originally paid for the asset
    2. amortized cost: historical cost adjusted for depreciation, amortization, depletion and impairment